-Some good reasons to use the PBL model in your homeschool is because it helps children retain and recall information more easily.
+A good reason to use the PBL model in your homeschool is that it helps children retain and recall information more easily.

-In contrast, homeschoolers are allowed to follow their interests more and don’t have to learn for exams, therefore, they can spend more time learning using other methods such as the PBL method.
+In contrast, homeschoolers can follow their interests more and don’t have to learn for exams.
+Therefore, they can spend more time learning using other methods, such as the PBL method.

 In short, you can use the problem-based learning model because it can help improve your homeschool by injecting a learning method that is closer to real-life experiences and closer to interest-based learning.

 Pros and Cons of Problem-Based Learning

 Pros of PBL